SeedyROM/cosm/README.md

-# COSM
+# COSM 💫
-This is a thing.
+COSM is a fullstack boilerplate built with Django / Vue.
+It's designed for ease of development with deployment in mind.